Law Menu

 How many years is the full-time JD program?

-It is a 3-year degree program.
+It is a three-year degree program.

 What are my job prospects after graduating from TRU Law, and what support and opportunities will I receive along the way and after graduation?